Skip to main content

 You've spent six figures on SAP.
 It's delivering 30% of what it could.

-This is the pattern we see across mid-market manufacturers in GCC, India, and Southeast Asia.
+This is the pattern we see across mid-market manufacturers in India, the GCC, and Southeast Asia.
 SAP is live.
 It's running.
 The transactions go through it every day.
 But the reporting layer sitting on top of it is Power BI pulling from stale CSV exports, or a Business Intelligence add-on that nobody uses, or both.
 The 70% of analytical value still locked in the system isn't a SAP problem — it's an integration and architecture problem.

 SAP B1 Integration